ProfRandom/WCB-Canon/Canon Files/Planemons 2 — Habitability.md

 - **Inadequate Long-Term Atmosphere Retention**
 	- Lower mass means **lower escape velocity**, unless density is artificially high
 	- Even with decent surface gravity, **thermal escape and sputtering** gradually strip the atmosphere
-	- **Solar wind** may erode the upper atmosphere unless magnetic protection is present (which low-mass planemos rarely have)
+	- **Solar wind** may erode the upper atmosphere unless magnetic protection is present (which low-mass planemons rarely have)
 - **Thin or Transient Atmospheres**
 	- CO₂, CH₄, H₂O vapor — essential for warming and biochemistry — are lost over geologic time
-    - Even if the planemo starts with an atmosphere, it won’t necessarily **keep** it
+    - Even if the planemon starts with an atmosphere, it won’t necessarily **keep** it
     - Results in environments like:
         - Mars (0.107⨁ mass): thin CO₂ atmosphere, mostly lost
         - Mercury (0.055⨁): essentially no atmosphere